blong711/Shopify-theme2/PROMPT_2.md

 3. Update Settings and Blocks
    - [ ] Add fashion 02 layout to layout options
-   - [ ] Add only necessary style settings specific to fashion 02layout
+   - [ ] Add only necessary style settings specific to fashion 02 layout
    - [ ] Group new settings logically with existing ones

 4. Implementation